-My husband and I have recently begun joking that Trader Joe’s gluten-free oatmeal is a “tantrum starter.”
+My husband and I have begun joking that oatmeal is a “tantrum starter.”
 No matter how we doctor that oatmeal to make it more filling (adding nuts, coconut oil, organic butter, fruit, organic yogurt, pumpkin puree, etc.), our children seem to have more tantrums on the mornings they eat oatmeal.
 Even after nights of good sleep and mornings that start out well, it seems like oatmeal can ruin everything.
 They struggle to follow directions, dress themselves, and brush their teeth.
-I’ve also been noticing that I get body aches after eating Trader Joe’s gluten-free oatmeal.
-All arrows point to the oatmeal but until recently, we laughed at the possibility – how could oatmeal be causing the tantrums?
+Then I noticed that I get body aches after eating Trader Joe’s gluten-free oatmeal.
+All arrows point to the oatmeal but until recently, we laughed at the possibility – how could our innocent oatmeal be causing these problems?
+Hasn’t oatmeal been around for centuries?
 Have you noticed any of these side effects after eating cereal or oatmeal?

-Then I was at Trader Joe’s when I heard a mother with a cart full of three kids announce loudly, “Put back the cereal!
-That cereal causes cancer!”
+Recently, I was at Trader Joe’s when I heard a mother with a cart full of three kids announce loudly, “Put back the cereal — it causes cancer!”
 Her children sulked as she browsed the breakfast cereals.

 “Are you talking about an ingredient?”
 I asked her.

-I had heard about glyphosate – the toxic Round Up chemical – and the fact that General Mills, the maker of Cheerios, allows its cereal to be saturated with glyphosate far beyond levels considered safe throughout the world.
+I had heard about this before: General Mills, the maker of Cheerios, allows its cereal to be saturated with glyphosate – the toxic chemical in Round Up – far beyond levels considered safe by any scientists.
 Since learning about glyphosate, I hadn’t allowed my children to eat conventional wheat products – but, busied by the demands of mothering and life, I hadn’t researched glyphosate in several years.
 Over time, we had replaced wheat with oats and other grains.

 That night, I researched glyphosate.
 Here’s what I found: